johnny0112/Machine-Learning-Projects/README.md

   - **Final Model:**
     - The custom Random Forest model provided the best performance on the validation and test sets.

-Both tasks also include processing of an evaluation dataset (`evaluation.csv`) where predictions are generated and saved in a `results.csv` file.

 ---